RixTerreny/deliverboo-backend/README.md

 4) Create a .env file and put in there your db connection's info.

 5) Run the migrations to generate the db and the seeder (optional), if you want some data to start with.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+### How to Contribute

+1. **Fork the Project**
+   - Click on the "Fork" button at the top right corner of the repository.

+2. **Create your Feature Branch**
+   - Switch to a new branch for your feature with the following command:
+     ```bash
+     git checkout -b feature/AmazingFeature
+     ```

+3. **Commit your Changes**
+   - Save your changes with a descriptive commit message:
+     ```bash
+     git commit -m 'Add some AmazingFeature'
+     ```

+4. **Push to the Branch**
+   - Push your changes to your forked repository:
+     ```bash
+     git push origin feature/AmazingFeature
+     ```

+5. **Open a Pull Request**
+   - Go to the original repository and click on the "New Pull Request" button.
+   - Select your feature branch and provide a descriptive title and summary.

+### Issues
+If you have any issues or suggestions, please open an issue with the "enhancement" tag.

+### Star the Project
+Don't forget to give the project a star if you find it helpful or interesting!

+Thanks again from the team for your contribution!

 ## License